rails/rails/guides/source/7_2_release_notes.md

 *   Remove deprecated `config.active_support.use_rfc4122_namespaced_uuids`.

+*   Remove deprecated support to passing `Dalli::Client` instances to `MemCacheStore`.

 *   Remove deprecated support for the pre-Ruby 2.4 behavior of `to_time` returning a `Time` object with local timezone.

 ### Deprecations